Phithatsanan/MLModelWithDocker/README.md

   ```

 #### GET Request:
-If you send a GET request to `/predict/classification`, it returns sample predictions for multiple inputs (without confidence values).
+If you send a GET request to `/predict/classification`, it returns sample predictions for multiple inputs.
 ### Regression Prediction

 #### Single Input